 Bruxism is a condition characterized by nocturnal grinding of the teeth which wears away your teeth enamel and often leads to oral health issues.
 This condition, which is most common when you sleep at night, can only be confirmed by your dentist.

 Your dentist will likely recommend nightguards: plastic barriers worn over the upper or lower teeth to prevent them from grinding and wearing away each other.
 Nightguards are most commonly made for the upper teeth.
 But many patients are not aware that they can also be formed for the lower teeth.
 Lower teeth night guards could offer better fitting comfort for some people.
-However, your dentist is better equipped to know which nightguard best fits you.
+However, your dentist in Raritan, NJ is better equipped to know which nightguard best fits you.

 Night guards are mostly made of vinyl, acetate, acrylic, or rubber and should be latex, silicone, and BPA-free.
 An excellent custom-made nightguard should fit snugly, and it’s usually better than store bought ones.